-3. Discussion:
+4. Discussion

-AML is heterogeneous a hematology malignancy, and the mechanism of leukemogenesis is still not fully known21.
-However, the majority of AML patients have acquired genetic abnormalities, including chromosomal abnormalities and somatic mutations, which may play roles in diagnosis and prognosis1.
-Several studies have shown that cytogenetic abnormalities have prognostic value^{22,23}.
-The aimed of this study was to evaluate the significance prognostic of age, gender, CK groups' risk, serum LDH concentration, WBC count as well as BMB percentage in patients with de novo AML.
+AML is a heterogeneous hematology malignancy, and the mechanism of leukemogenesis is still not fully known [21].
+However, the majority of AML patients have acquired genetic abnormalities, including chromosomal abnormalities and somatic mutations, which may play roles in diagnosis and prognosis [1].
+Several studies have shown that cytogenetic abnormalities have prognostic value [22,23].
+The aim of this study was to evaluate the prognostic significance of age, gender, CK groups' risk, serum LDH concentration, WBC count as well as BMB percentage in patients with de novo AML.

-In this study, the average age of patients with AML was 39 years old, which is consistent with the median age at AML diagnosis in some studies^{24,25}.
-On the other hand, other research studies showed that the median age with AML diagnosis ranges between 63 to 71 years old^{26,27}, which may be associated with the general population's age in these countries.
+In this study, the average age of patients with AML was 39 years old, which is consistent with the median age at AML diagnosis in some studies [24,25].
+On the other hand, other research studies showed that the median age with AML diagnosis ranges between 63 to 71 years old [26,27], which may be associated with the general population's age in these countries.

-According to the current study results, the most prevalent FAB classification subtype was AML-M5, which was found in 34 patients (34.7%), which is consistent with some research studies^{28,29}, Other researchers showed that AML-M2^{30,31} and AML-M4^{32,33} subtypes are observed more frequently in patients with AML.

-In addition, the conventional karyotyping of the blast cells is the strongest prognostic factor for survival34.
-The current study also suggested that the AML-M0 subtype has the worse prognosis in AML subtypes, which is consistent with Walter, R study 35.
+According to the current study results, the most prevalent FAB classification subtype was AML-M5, which was found in 34 patients (34.7%), which is consistent with some research studies [28,29], Other researchers showed that AML-M2 [30,31] and AML-M4 [32,33] subtypes are observed more frequently in patients with AML.
+In addition, the conventional karyotyping of the blast cells is the strongest prognostic factor for blast cells is the strongest prognostic factor for survival [34].
+The current study also suggested that the AML-M0 subtype has the worse prognosis in AML subtypes, which is consistent with Walter, R study [35].

-Conventional cytogenetics with banding techniques remains the gold standard for chromosomal abnormalities study AML in diagnosis36.
-Nonrandom chromosomal abnormalities had been found by conventional cytogenetics in 60% of with AML^7 . acquired adults chromosomal abnormalities are observed in approximately 50-60% of individuals with de novo AML and are more prevalent in secondary AML^{28,36,37}.
-The current study's karyotyping conventional results showed that around 56% of patients diagnosed with de novo AML had a chromosomal abnormality.
-However, in this study, 13 cases (10.9%) of patients who were diagnosed with de novo acute myeloid leukemia had unsuccessful karyotyping, which is consistent with38.
+Conventional cytogenetics with banding techniques remains the gold standard for chromosomal abnormalities study in AML diagnosis36.
+Nonrandom chromosomal abnormalities had been found by conventional cytogenetics in 60% of adults with AML [7], acquired chromosomal abnormalities are observed in approximately 50-60% of individuals with de novo AML and are more prevalent in secondary AML [28,36,37].
+The current study's conventional karyotyping results showed that around 56% of patients diagnosed with de novo AML had a chromosomal abnormality.
+However, in this study, 13 cases (10.9%) of patients who were diagnosed with de novo acute myeloid leukemia had unsuccessful karyotyping, which is consistent with results of a previous study [38].

-LDH is one of the most important enzymes of the anaerobic metabolic pathway39; it is playing an important role as a critical checkpoint of gluconeogenesis and deoxyribonucleic acid (DNA) metabolism40.
+LDH is one of the most important enzymes of the anaerobic metabolic pathway [39]; it is playing an important role as a critical checkpoint of gluconeogenesis and deoxyribonucleic acid (DNA) metabolism [40].

-Malignant cells have a unique metabolism that relies on the glycolytic sequence and the Krebs cycle to get their energy, thus the cells proceed to deplete glucose five to ten times faster than normal cells to convert it to lactate, and it was known as the Warburg effect9.
+Malignant cells have a unique metabolism that relies on the glycolytic sequence and the Krebs cycle to get their energy, thus the cells proceed to deplete glucose five to ten times faster than normal cells to convert it to lactate, and it was known as the Warburg effect [9].

-LDH levels are high in acute leukemia due to cell growth and the of malignant cells. death Elevated LDH is a poor prognostic marker for a variety of cancers, including acute leukemia 34.
+LDH levels are high in acute leukemia due to cell growth and the death of malignant cells.
+Elevated LDH is a poor prognostic marker for a variety of cancers, including acute leukemia [34].
 The current study found that patients with AML who had an increase in LDH concentration at diagnosis had a poorer prognosis than patients with normal LDH concentration.
-This is consistent with some studies that found a poor for patients with prognosis an elevated increase in LDH concentration at diagnosis ^{12, 34}.
+This is consistent with some studies that found a poor prognosis for patients with an elevated increase in LDH concentration at diagnosis [12, 34].